(eluxadoline) Tablets, for Oral Use

 Instruct patients to:

-- stop VIBERZI and seek medical attention if unusual or severe abdominal pain develops, especially if they do not have a gallbladder [see WARNINGS AND PRECAUTIONS].
+- stop VIBERZI immediately and seek medical attention if unusual or severe abdominal pain that may radiate to the back or shoulder with or without nausea and vomiting, develops [see WARNINGS AND PRECAUTIONS].

 - avoid chronic or acute excessive alcohol use while taking VIBERZI [see WARNINGS AND PRECAUTIONS].